A friend with weed is better,

 - Textless Album Cover: Sleeping With Ghosts.

 - Tick Tock Tune: Done on "Without You I'm Nothing".

-- Unplugged Version: They've done quite a few stripped down renditions of their songs, such as "Teenage Angst" and "Every You Every Me."
+- Unplugged Version: As mentioned in Rearrange the Song, they've done quite a few stripped down renditions of their songs, so as a result there's unplugged versions of "Teenage Angst" and "Every You Every Me."